bitrise-io/bitrise/README.md

 ## Development Guideline

-* Easy to use: the UX for the end-user, always keep it in mind, make it a pleasant experience to work with this tool (and all of the Bitrise tools)!
+* __Easy to use__: the UX for the end-user, always keep it in mind, make it a pleasant experience to work with this tool (and all of the Bitrise tools)!
-* Code should be kept simple: easy to understand, easy to collaborate/contribute (as much as possible of course).
+* __Code should be kept simple__: easy to understand, easy to collaborate/contribute (as much as possible of course).
-* Compatibility: never do an incompatible change, unless you can't avoid it.
+* __Compatibility__: never do an incompatible change, unless you can't avoid it.
 Release new features as additional options, to not to break existing configurations.
-* Stability: related to compatibility, but in general stability is really important, especially so in a CI/automation environment, where you expect fully reproducible outcomes.
+* __Stability__: related to compatibility, but in general stability is really important, especially so in a CI/automation environment, where you expect fully reproducible outcomes.
-* Flexibility: should also be kept in mind, but only if it does not affect the previous points.
+* __Flexibility__: should also be kept in mind, but only if it does not affect the previous points.

 ## Tooling support & JSON output format